UKHO/devops-gated-infrastructure-deploy/docs/template-parameters-in-detail.md

 ## TFVarFiles

-This parameters allows you to supply TF Variable Files to the `terraform plan` and `terraform apply` commandline execution.
+This parameter allows you to supply TF Variable Files to the `terraform plan` and `terraform apply` commandline execution.
 Each file entry will be automatically formatted `"-var-file='$TFVarFile' "`.

 Example: